Jane Howard, Countess of Westmorland: Life

 Jane Howard's father, the Earl of Surrey, was tried and convicted of treason at the Guildhall on 13 January 1547, and beheaded on Tower Hill on 19 January 1547.
 In 1548 his children were placed in the care of their aunt, Mary FitzRoy, who appointed the martyrologist, John Foxe, as their tutor.
 Under Foxe, Jane learned Latin and Greek to the level that she could "compete with the most learned men of the age."

-Despite being educated by Foxe, who was a well-known Protestant, Jane was Roman Catholic as were most of her family (his father had fallen out of favour in part because he was a Catholic and his grandfather, the 3rd Duke of Norfolk had been a prisoner in the Tower from the end of the reign of Henry VIII and was kept there throughout the reign of Edward VI for the same reason, although he was then released early in the rule of the Catholic Queen Mary).
+Despite being educated by Foxe, who was a well-known Protestant, Jane was Roman Catholic as were most of her family (his father had fallen out of favour in part because he was a Catholic and his grandfather, the 3rd Duke of Norfolk had been a prisoner in the Tower from the end of the reign of Henry VIII and was kept there throughout the reign of Edward VI for the same reason, although he was then released early in the rule of the Catholic Queen Mary I).

 About 1563/4 Jane Howard married Charles Neville, 6th Earl of Westmorland, who had succeeded to the earldom after his father's death on 10 February 1564.
 In November 1569 Westmorland joined the Earl of Northumberland in the Northern Rebellion.
-After initial successes, Westmorland and Northumberland were forced to flee to the Scottish border when Queen Elizabeth sent forces north under the Earl of Sussex.
+After initial successes, Westmorland and Northumberland were forced to flee to the Scottish border when Queen Elizabeth I sent forces north under the Earl of Sussex.
 Sussex proclaimed Westmorland and Northumberland rebels at York on 19 November.
 Shortly thereafter Northumberland was handed over to the Scottish Regent, the Earl of Moray.
 However Westmorland was given refuge by Lord Kerr at Ferniehirst Castle in Roxburghshire, and eventually escaped by sea in 1570 to the Spanish Netherlands, where he remained an exile until his death.
 In 1571 he was attainted, and all his honours forfeited.
 After her husband's attainder, the Queen granted Jane a pension of £200 for life.